 In the spirit of FOMO, my neurotic inner voice turns up the volume in the weeks preceding travel to an international destination.
 I crave the assurance that I've visited the most special shops in any given city.
 In my experience, a single Vogue-Recommended Guide doesn't cut the mustard.

-And with all due respect, the dudes and crunchy ladies who write for Lonely Planet are wonderful experts when it comes to where to book a camel ride, but a disaster of banality when asked for their shopping opinions.
+With all due respect, the dudes and crunchy ladies who write for Lonely Planet are experts when it comes to where to book a camel ride, but a disaster of banality when asked to supply shopping options.

 That professional experience isn't even the most relevant here: it's the violence of my anxiety that I'll fail to find hidden gems during my potentially once-in-a-lifetime visit which leads me to put the prep hours in.

 Your hotel will most likely provide you with a map of the main shopping market - the Medina - which illustrates areas to wander to based on category (home decor to apothecary to food etc).